MoarVM/MoarVM/docs/debug-server-protocol.md

     }

 ### Find Method (35)

+**NOTE**: This request is no longer supported by newer MoarVM releases since the conversion to the new dispatch system (`new-disp`); current releases will send Error Processing Message instead of the following behavior.

 Used by the client to find a method on an object that it has a handle to.
 The handle to the method that results is returned in a Handle Result message, with